wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/bucket-sort.md

 > An array of integers in the range [1,n] is given.
 We have to sort the array in ascending order and return it.

+There are two approaches we can use to solve the problem.

+## Approach 1: Using Uniform Bucket Sizes

 <Tabs>
 <TabItem value="cpp" label="C++">